theSSaini/IEEE-Scribbl-exercises/README.md

 5. Create an *assets* folder and store your CSS/JavaScript files there
 6. Finish before the next weekly meeting, so that you can get review comments!

-To submit: index.html and a new .html file
+To submit: A link to your Forked Github repo

 **Week 3:**